-The Oregon Zoo's brand new Veterinary Medical Center opens January 19, 2012!
+The Oregon Zoo's new Veterinary Medical Center opened January 19, 2012.
 The center was the number one priority among all of the improvements funded under the Oregon Zoo bond, meeting a critical need for zoo animals and veterinary staff.
 It provides comforting, climate controlled spaces that support animals' health and healing.
 Zoo veterinarians appreciate working with new efficient equipment and technology in bright and flexible spaces.
 The new center is a certified green building sporting dozens of water and energy saving features.
 The zoo broke ground on the new center in August, 2010.

 Zoo veterinarians treat an amazing variety of animals that come in all shapes, sizes and species.
 Some live on land, some in water and some in the air.
 As doctors conduct checkups and treat ailments of southern sea otters, monitor lizards and marabou storks, they need to adjust the conditions to suit the animal.
 The new facility accommodates each animal's special needs in comforting, custom-designed spaces where temperature, light and humidity can be adapted for each patient.
 The new building includes heated and rubberized floors and adjustable air and water temperatures.
 Perches, ropes and elevated beds accommodate the movements and sleeping needs of birds and primates.
 Vets can open rolling skylights to provide animals with fresh outside air and views of the sky.